kkrr10/kkrr10.github.io/content/authors/admin/_index.md

 # Biography

-I am a Master's student advised by [Prof. Komei Sugiura](https://komeisugiura.jp/index_en.html) at [Keio University](https://www.keio.ac.jp/en/) in Japan.
+I am a Ph.D. student advised by [Prof. Komei Sugiura](https://komeisugiura.jp/index_en.html) at [Keio University](https://www.keio.ac.jp/en/) in Japan.

 My goal is to contribute to the realization of human well-being through technological innovations in embodied AI.